FelixSaccoDev/Ecommerce-website-mern/README.md

 **MERN Ecommerce** is a full-featured, **cloud-native ecommerce application** built with the **modern MERN stack (MongoDB, Express, React, Node.js)**.
 It integrates **Sass for modular styling**, **Docker for containerized development**, and **Vercel for serverless cloud deployment**, following best practices in scalability, maintainability, and CI/CD workflows.

-Developed by **Felix Sacco**, a **Fullstack Developer from the United States**, this project represents a production-grade implementation of today’s **modern web ecosystem** — combining flexible APIs, state management, cloud hosting, and developer-first tooling.

 ---

 ## ⚡ Highlights